mgravell/blog-preview/RefForeach/index.md

 }
 ```

-Our use of `ref var tmp` with `foreach` here means that the L-value (`tmp`) is a *managed pointer* to the data - not the data itself; we have avoided copying the overweight value-type, and called the value in-place.
+Our use of `ref var tmp` with `foreach` here means that the L-value (`tmp`) is a *managed pointer* to the data - not the data itself; we have avoided copying the overweight value-type, and called the method in-place.

 If you look carefully, the indexer on a span is not `T this[int index]`, but rather: `ref T this[int index]` (or `ref readonly T this[int index]` for `ReadOnlySpan<T>`), so we can also use a `for` loop, and avoid copying the data at any point: